 Take care to ensure that you are in the right place to catch your train.
 Not all platforms are straight and can be on a curve so you cannot see around the bend.
 Birmingham New Street is a good example of this.

-Again, be aware that long platforms can also have an “A’ and ‘B’ platform such as platform 9A and 9B.
+Again, be aware that long platforms can also have an “A’ and ‘B’ platform such as platforms 9A and 9B.
 A and B platform ends will be at either end of the platform and will different trains leaving for different destinations, often at the same time as they are heading off in different directions.
 Again, Birmingham New Street is a good example of this.

-Certain stations have ‘C’ platform but these are usually dock/bay platforms with only one way in/out and usually easy to find.
+Certain stations have a ‘C’ platform but these are usually dock/bay platforms with only one way in/out and usually easy to find.

 The station train departure staff are actively watching for this and will be there to help quickly as it they who will be asked questions why their train is late leaving.

 How to find your train seat reservation